-The following items will be prohibited at all meetings of the Board of Regents:
+Please note that the following items will be prohibited at all meetings of the Board of Regents:

-- Sticks and poles
+- Sticks and Poles

 - Any noise making devices